Welcome to Accessibility.

 • For more background, review the slides of our Accessibility at Tulane Family Programs webinar.

-Academic: There is no true deadline for seeking academic accommodations for the upcoming fall semester.
-We encourage incoming students to apply for their academic accommodations over the course of the summer (May-July) so that your approved accommodations can be ready for the fall start.
+Academic: We encourage incoming students to apply for their academic accommodations over the course of the summer (May-July) so that any approved accommodations can be ready for the fall start.
+To honor this timeline, submit a request for academic accommodations before July 15 for priority consideration ahead of the semester start.
 While academic accommodations can be approved at any time, no accommodation is retroactive, so taking care of this process over the summer is important.

 For accommodations in any of these environments, the general application remains the same.